 Each class is timetabled so that they can access the hall regularly.
 Both the Key Stage 1 and Key Stage 2 playgrounds and the field in the summer are used to facilitate activities such as Outdoor Activities and Games.
 These areas are used in aiding the delivery of effective PE.
-Swimming lessons are provided by qualified teachers from Grange Paddocks swimming pool.
+Swimming lessons are provided by qualified teachers from Grange Paddocks swimming pool to Year 3 and 4 children.

 Early Years Foundation Stage

-Physical development within the EYFS framework is one of three prime areas for learning.
+Physical Development within the EYFS framework is one of three prime areas for learning.
 The two related early learning goals are: